18F/hubot-slack-github-issues/README.md

 <figure>
 <img src='./example.png' alt='Usage example' /><br/>
 <figcaption>Example of filing an issue by reacting to a message with an
-evergreen_tree emoji, then having the plugin mark the message with a heavy_check_mark emoji and post the issue URL to the channel</figcaption>
+evergreen_tree emoji.
+After successfully filing an issue, the plugin marked the message with a heavy_check_mark emoji and posted the issue URL to the channel.</figcaption>
 </figure>

 ## How it works